IBM/maximo-labs/docs/index.md

 ## Overview of Labs

-Welcome to the IBM Maximo Asset Monitor Hands on Lab.
-In this hands-on lab you will learn how to get started with IBM Maximo Asset Monitor.
+Welcome to the IBM Maximo Labs.
+In these hands-on labs you will learn how to get started with IBM Maximo Asset Monitor and Maximo Visual Inspection.

+### Monitor Lab
 You will learn about Monitor's capabilities to:

 * Connect devices
 * Ingest data from devices